 Once Carter pledged, he would strive to generate 20% of the country’s electricity from renewable energy sources such as solar and wind.
 However, this dream appears too far to be a reality because of the current rate of speed.

 Jimmy Carter, pointing out successive presidents who didn’t continue the policies that he had dreamt of for the future and the project, said that the consecutive presidents after his session belonging to Democratic and Republican were satisfied with the nation’s energy security and its reliance on fossil fuels.

-Crediting President Barack Obama’s current energy policy, Carter said that he is content with president’s energy efficiency standards and new fuel rules for cars.
-However, president failed to control emissions of greenhouse gases, Carter added.
+Crediting President Barack Obama’s current energy policy, Carter said that he is content with the president’s energy efficiency standards and new fuel rules for cars.
+However, the president failed to control emissions of greenhouse gases, Carter added.